OndraZizka/csv-cruncher/README.md

 Options:

+ * -db <pathToDatabaseDirectory>
+    Determines where the files of the underlying database will be stored.

  * --rowNumbers[=<firstNumber>|remember]
     Will add a column named `crunchCounter` to the output with unique and incrementing number for each row.
     By specifying `<firstNumber>`, the first number to be used can be set.